playcanvas/developer.playcanvas.com/content/en/user-manual/designer/assets.md

 You can perform a global search for assets in your project using the Search box.
 Simply start typing into the box and the Editor will show matching results dynamically in the Assets Panel.

-**ID** - Specific asset can be found by it's unique ID, by simply typing ID in search field it will recognize exact match and only show one asset with that ID.
+**ID** - Specific asset can be found by its unique ID, by simply typing ID in search field it will recognize exact match and only show one asset with that ID.

 **RegExp** - It is possible to search using regular expressions.
 Add `*` at the beginning of search field and type regexp query after.
 To search for all assets use `*.` (any character) regexp query.